anar-bastanov/root-delta-codec/doc/root-delta-image-spec-v1.0.0.md

 * Color Model defines channels: GRAY = {Y}, RGB = {R,G,B}, RGBA = {R,G,B,A}.
 * Alpha channel A, if present, is the coverage: 0 = fully transparent, 255 = fully opaque.
 * Color channels MUST NOT be premultiplied by alpha.
-* Channel order is Mode-defined and MUST be stated in each Mode’s layout.
+* Channel order is Mode-defined and MUST be stated in each Mode's layout.
 * This specification does not define transfer functions or chromaticities.

 #### 8.1.2 Root Delta Definition